-Tim Radley, retail specialist & author: “Welcome to my world!”
+Tim Radley, business strategist, creative concept developer & author: “Welcome to my world!”

 I’m a retail specialist based near London, and bring to the table 30 years of being young in the industry.

 My work with retail companies has spanned a wide variety of strategic and operational projects, including back-end product development to front-end customer experience, and most things in-between.
 My role has always been to introduce ‘new’ retail thinking and processes, so improving both the financial performance KPIs, and the human experiences of retail businesses. of course, this has never been as important, as it is now.

 It has been my great fortune to have worked across the world of retail from Europe and Asia to South America and the US, which has confirmed my view that retail people and customers are all ‘cut from the same cloth,’ yet are as diverse and wonderfully individual as the list of people I have worked with suggests.

 My new book: ‘Meaning in the Retail Madness’